 Using a co-branded credit card from your favorite hotel chain or airline is a great way to earn bonus points or miles on your everyday spend, or on spend with that travel provider.
 IHG is no exception.

 The hotel chain has two credit cards open for new applications right now: the IHG® Rewards Club Premier Credit Card and the IHG® Rewards Club Traveler Credit Card.

-The IHG Premier card has an $89 annual fee (waived for the first year) and earns up to 25 points per dollar at IHG properties, plus 2 points per dollar at gas stations, grocery stores, and restaurants.
+The IHG Premier card has an $89 annual fee and earns up to 25 points per dollar at IHG properties, plus 2 points per dollar at gas stations, grocery stores, and restaurants.
 It earns 1 point per dollar on everything else.
 You’ll also get a reward night each year on your cardmember anniversary (worth up to 40,000 points).
-The card is currently offering a welcome bonus of 150,000 points after spending $3,000 on purchases within three months of account opening.
+The card is currently offering a welcome bonus of 125,000 points plus a free night after spending $3,000 on purchases within three months of account opening.

 With both of these cards, you’ll be eligible to receive a fourth night free on qualifying award stays, as well.

 Events and Meetings

 An underrated way to earn IHG points is by booking an event or company meeting at one of the chain’s properties through the IHG Business Rewards program.
 All you’ll need to do is register on the website, and you’ll earn 3x points on rooms, meetings, and events.
 This includes guest rooms booked for others, meetings and events costs, conference room costs, food and beverage services for events and meetings, and all-inclusive meeting packages.
 Note that there is a 60,000-point maximum earning potential per event or meeting.